Rajoooooo/Salesforce-Capstone/README.md

 To maintain accurate and consistent data in Salesforce, I implemented Validation Rules that enforce specific conditions before a record can be saved.
 These rules are designed to catch incorrect or incomplete inputs by automatically displaying an error message when the data entered doesn't meet the defined criteria.
 For example, I created a validation rule to prevent saving a new record unless the Status picklist is set to “Pending.”
 This ensures that users follow the correct status flow when creating records.
 I used logical functions like ISNEW() and ISPICKVAL() to define these conditions, and thoroughly tested the rule to make sure it works as intended.
 By doing this, I was able to improve the reliability of our data and reduce manual errors during data entry.
 To ensure data quality in my Salesforce application, I implemented Validation Rules that verify whether the data entered into a record meets specific criteria before it can be saved.
 I configured these rules so that if a user enters invalid or incomplete information, Salesforce displays an error message and prevents the record from being saved.
 This helps maintain consistency and accuracy across the system.
 For example, I created a validation rule to restrict certain picklist values unless other conditions are met, ensuring that users follow the correct process flow when submitting records.

-## Milestone: 24: Roles and Role Hierarchy

-To define clear record-level visibility and ensure proper data access across departments, I created three new roles under the CEO role in Salesforce.
-These roles help establish a structured role hierarchy, making it easier to manage who can see and access specific records.

-I started by going to Setup, then typed “Roles” into the Quick Find box and selected “Set Up Roles.”
-This brought me to the role hierarchy page where I located the CEO role.

-From there, I clicked “Add Role” directly under the CEO node.
-In the form that appeared, I entered the Label as “Finance Officer Role”—the Role Name field was auto-filled based on the label.
-I then clicked Save to add the role.

-Next, I repeated the same steps to add two more roles under the CEO:

-First, I added the “Marketing Executive Role”.

-Then, I added the “Customer Service Rep Role.”

-Each role was created by clicking Add Role under the CEO, entering the appropriate label, and saving the record.

-By setting up these roles under the CEO, I established a clear and scalable hierarchy, ensuring that record visibility aligns with each department's responsibilities while maintaining centralized oversight at the executive level.

-## Milestone 23: Profile
-To properly manage access and responsibilities within the Tours and Travels CRM, I created several custom profiles in Salesforce, each tailored to specific roles in the organization.
-I began by creating the Travel Agent Profile.
-From Setup, I searched for Profiles in the Quick Find box, clicked on Profiles, and cloned the Standard Platform User profile.
-I named the new profile Travel Agent Profile and saved it.
-While still on the profile page, I clicked Edit, then set the Tours and Travels CRM as the default app under Custom App Settings.
-I scrolled down to the Custom Object Permissions and configured the necessary access: I gave Read, Create, and Edit permissions for Bookings, Booking Guest, Booking Payments, Customer Info, and Travel Package objects.
-I also provided Read-only access to the Employee and Feedback objects.
-I saved the changes, completing the setup for this role.

-In addition, I created a Tour Guide Profile by cloning the Salesforce Platform User profile.
-I named it Tour Guide, saved it, and edited the settings to set Tours and Travels CRM as the default app.
-For this profile, I only gave Read access to the Bookings, Booking Guests, and Travel Packages objects, ensuring that tour guides could view essential information without modifying data.

-Next, I created the Finance Officer Profile, again cloning from Salesforce Platform User.
-I configured it to allow access to financial and booking data.
-I enabled Read, Create, and Edit permissions for Booking Payments, Bookings, and Customer Info, while giving Read-only access to Feedback and Travel Package records.
-This setup helps ensure financial data is visible and editable to finance personnel only.

-Similarly, I created a Marketing Executive Profile, also based on the Salesforce Platform User.
-I granted access to Customer Info, Feedback, and Travel Packages, enabling marketing staff to access customer insights and package details while limiting their ability to modify booking data.
-Finally, I created a Customer Service Rep Profile that includes Read and Edit access to Bookings, Customer Info, and Feedback, allowing service agents to view and respond to customer concerns effectively.

-Through this role-based profile configuration, I ensured that each user group within the organization has access tailored to their specific responsibilities, supporting data security, workflow clarity, and operational efficiency in the Tours and Travels CRM environment.

 ## Milestone 7: Approval Process

 Before implementing the approval process, I first made sure to complete all required milestones—specifically the setup of Profiles, Roles, and Users—since these components are essential for assigning approval responsibilities and managing record visibility.
 Once those were in place, I proceeded to build the Booking Cancellation Approval Process.